gabssnake/observablehq-docs/docs/learn/notebooks-cells.md

 To create a new notebook, scroll to the top of any page on Observable and you will find a _New_ button in the top right.
 Clicking it presents you with a choice to create a blank notebook or to start from a number of templates, such as charts, data access to a number of services, curated datasets to explore, and more.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/new.mp4" alt="User creates a new notebook by clicking on the 'New +' button on the top right hand corner of the page and then selects one of the notebook templates." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/new.mp4" alt="User creates a new notebook by clicking on the 'New +' button on the top right hand corner of the page and then selects one of the notebook templates." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 You can share notebooks with others to edit together, or keep them to yourself.
 Notebooks can connect to a variety of data sources including local files, spreadsheets, APIs and for Enterprise and Pro accounts, cloud files and databases.